JetBrains/kotlin-web-site/docs/topics/compiler-reference.md

 ### -P plugin:pluginId:optionName=value

 Pass an option to a Kotlin compiler plugin.
-Available plugins and their options are listed in the **Tools > Compiler plugins** section of the documentation.
+Core plugins and their options are listed in the [Core compiler plugins](components-stability.md#core-compiler-plugins) section of the documentation.

 ### -language-version _version_